Microwave Poached Eggs

 an egg inside a glass dish of hot water with the yolk being pricked by a toothpick

-• Toothpick or Sharp Knife: Piercing the yolk with a toothpick can prevent it from bursting in the microwave.
+• Pierce the yolk carefully.
+A quick poke with a toothpick helps prevent the egg from bursting in the microwave.
+Be gentle and avoid breaking the yolk completely.

 top down image showing a poon holding a cooked egg hovering over the top of a small glass dish of water on a wooden tabletop

-Do I need to add vinegar to the water?
+Do I need vinegar to poach eggs in the microwave?

 Why did my egg explode in the microwave?